-NOTE 2 - Each character in a character string value is associated with a particular entry in the International Register of Coded Character Sets.
+NOTE - It is assumed that each character in a character string value is associated with a particular entry in the International Register of Coded Character Sets.

 11.5 Set and sequence components with default value

 The encoding of a set value or sequence value shall not include an encoding for any component value which is equal to its default value.